wookie-fatcat/agility/README.md

 - You need to contact Solis technical support to do two key things:

   - activate remote access to your Inverter
-  - get authorisation to use their remote control APIs.
-This requires you to sign a Non-Disclosure Agreement (NDA), which essentially waives any liabilities if your use of the APIs messes up your inverter.
+  - get authorisation to use their official remote control APIs.
+As part of this step, you'll be able to obtain an API key and secret which are needed by Agility to control your inverter.

-  I've provided details later in this document on how you do these two key things.
+  I've provided details elsewhere in this documentation on how you do these two key steps.

   These steps are needed to allow Agility to send the signals across the Internet, via the SolisCloud system, that tell your when to charge your batteries.
-By default, Solis don't automatically allow access to its APIs, and they make it a bit of a pain to do so.
-Fortunately it's a one-off process, and once set up, it should all be plain sailing.
-Their NDA is a fairly daunting document, but I've not had any follow-up regarding it from Solis in the year I've been running and developing Agility for my own system.
+By default, Solis don't automatically allow access to its APIs, and, to be honest, they make it a bit of a pain to do so.
+Fortunately it's a one-off process, and once set up, it should all be plain sailing from then on.

-  Unlike other solutions for automating Solis systems, there's no physical changes you otherwise need to make to your inverter set-up: Agility does everything by using SolisCloud's APIs.
+  Unlike other solutions for automating Solis systems, there's no physical changes you need to make to your inverter set-up: Agility does everything by using SolisCloud's official APIs.

 - Needless to say, the computer on which you run Agility needs access to the Internet in order to send those APIs to the SolisCloud server.